apache/hawq-docs/ddl/ddl-table.md

 HAWQ's elastic execution runtime is based on virtual segments, which are allocated on demand, based on the cost of the query.
 Each node uses one physical segment and a number of dynamically allocated virtual segments distributed to different hosts, thus simplifying performance tuning.
 Large queries use large numbers of segments, while smaller queries use fewer segments.Tables do not need to be redistributed when nodes are added or removed.

 In general, the more virtual segments are used, the faster the query will be executed.
-You can tune the parameters for `default_hash_table_bucket_number`, `hawq_rm_nvseg_perquery_perseg_limit`, and `hawq_rm_nvseg_perquery_limit` to adjust performance by controlling the number of virtual segments used for a query.
+You can tune the parameters for `default_hash_table_bucket_number` and `hawq_rm_nvseg_perquery_limit` to adjust performance by controlling the number of virtual segments used for a query.
 However, be aware that if the value of `default_hash_table_bucket_number` is changed, data must be redistributed, which can be costly.
 Therefore, it is better to set the `default_hash_table_bucket_number` up front, if you expect to need a larger number of virtual segments.
-However, you might need to adjust the value in `default_hash_table_bucket_number` after cluster expansion, but should take care not to exceed the number of virtual segments per query set in `hawq_rm_nvseg_perquery_perseg_limit`.
-The following are recommended guidelines for setting the value of `default_hash_table_bucket_number`, based on query size.
+However, you might need to adjust the value in `default_hash_table_bucket_number` after cluster expansion, but should take care not to exceed the number of virtual segments per query set in `hawq_rm_nvseg_perquery_limit`.
+Refer to the recommended guidelines for setting the value of `default_hash_table_bucket_number`, later in this section.

+For random or external tables, as well as user-defined functions, the value set in the `hawq_rm_nvseg_perquery_perseg_limit` parameter limits the number of virtual segments that are used for one segment for one query, to optimize query resources.
+This parameter should not be reset.

 Consider the following points when deciding on a table distribution policy.